sanemat/homebrew-font/README.md

 # Troubleshooting

-## Error during `brew install fontforge`
+## I get a Python error during `brew install fontforge`

-If you meet error during `brew install fontforge`, like below:
+If you get an error during `brew install fontforge`, like below:

 ```
 ==> Patching